MUTANT BIG CATS - GOLDEN TIGERS

 The Valley Of The Kings sanctuary in Wisconsin has a golden tiger named Jasmine.
 The Wild Animal Orphanage (WAO) in Texas has a rescued golden tiger called Bubba.
 He was one of 19 big cats rescued from a facility in Florida when the owner died.
 Aged 5, Bubba has severe hip problems (found in other golden tigers) and a degenerative bone disorder.
 WAO also have a golden tiger called Sahib.

+There were no golden tabby tigers or stripeless white tigers reported at the Hawthorn Circus (which bred white tigers extensively) so the gene did not appear to be present in that breeding population.
 The first confirmed captive-bred golden tiger (outside of Asia) was probably born at the Cincinnati Zoo (where the first stripeless whites were born) and possibly to white tiger Bhim and his orange sister Kamala.
 Ed Maruska, the zoo director, was pictured holding a golden tiger cub.
+Andy Goldfarb referred to them as "strawberries."
 A golden tiger was acquired on loan by Glasgow zoo after someone there saw Columbus Zoo director Jack Hanna on TV with a golden tiger.
 Glasgow Zoo's golden tiger Butu (Bhutto) came from Longleat and was from the Columbus Zoo strain.
 Glasgow Zoo were of the impression that golden tigers necessarily carry white genes and are intermediate between white and orange.
 The colour coded chart of Bhim and Indira's descendents indicates that golden tabby tigers are orange/orange carrying white with an additional recessive gene - wide-band is the most likely candidate.
 Wide band would also cause ghost-striped white tigers.
 For a golden tabby mated to a white to have orange offspring means the golden tabby must be genetically orange.
 It seems that Chandi does not carry the golden gene, but Kaddu does.

 While the first golden tiger cub born in captivity was in 1983 to normal orange Bengal tigers, one of the best documented births of a golden tabby occurred with a mixed colour litter of cubs on 23rd October 1998 at Dreamworld, Australia.
 The parents where a ghost-striped white called Mohan and a normal orange tigress called Samara.
 The cubs were normal orange male Sultan, white male Taj (the first white tiger born in Australia) and two were golden tabbies: male Rama and female Sita.
 The cubs were all hand-reared.
 This mixed litter strengthens the hypothesis that the same gene is involved in ghost-striped white tigers and in golden tabby tigers.
 Mohan would be homozygous for the recessive wide-band gene.
 Samara would have to be a carrier of that gene.
 Sultan only inherited one copy of the wide-band gene and is normal orange.
 The golden tabbies inherited a copy from both parents.
 Taj inherited white from both parents (Samara is a carrier) and wide-band from both parents.